eddiechu/Terminal-SIEM/README.md

 ```
 `parallel -j 0 ...` run in multiple processes
 OR
-> Multiplu searchs in one batch
+> Multiple searches in one batch

 detection.sh
 ```